-The correct selection of a particular piece of hardware or fastening will normally depend on a range of factors including:
+Selection of hardware or fastenings normally includes considering a range of factors including:

-- durability
+- → durability

-- corrosion
+- → corrosion

-- compatibility
+- → compatibility.

 Durability is the ability of a material to withstand the effects of decay over a period of time.
-A durable product or material is one which does not quickly wear out, and is able provide a service over a relatively long period of time.
+A durable product or material is one which does not quickly wear out.
+Corrosion is the main cause of metal failure affecting hardware and fastenings.
+It results in loss of strength and eventual failure of the product.
 Corrosion can be caused a number of environmental factors combined with the incorrect choice of a proprietary product.
-The primary cause of metal failure affecting hardware and fastenings is corrosion, resulting in loss of strength and eventual failure of the product.

 Compatibility is a measure of how stable a material is when it is long term contact with another material or substance.
 If they do not change then they are considered compatible.
-If the materials change or deteriorate over time then they are considered incompatible.
+If the materials change or deteriorate over time then they are considered

-Durability:
+Durubility: